omerhalid/trade_strategy_cpp/README.md

-Here’s a detailed `README.md` for your GitHub repository, along with a short description and relevant hashtags.

----

 ## **README.md**

 # Stock Analysis and Trading Signals

-This project provides a simple C++ stock analysis tool that fetches real-time stock data, calculates various technical indicators like Moving Averages, RSI (Relative Strength Index), and Bollinger Bands, and logs buy/sell/hold signals based on these indicators.
+This project provides a C++ stock analysis tool that fetches real-time stock data, calculates various technical indicators like Moving Averages, RSI (Relative Strength Index), and Bollinger Bands, and logs buy/sell/hold signals based on these indicators.
 The project utilizes external APIs (like Alpha Vantage) for fetching market data and is designed to be extended for more complex trading strategies.

 ### **Features**